-Structural member Extent of measurement Pattern of measurement Plating Suspect area and adjacent plates 5-point pattern over 1 m 2 of plating Stiffeners Suspect area 3 measurements each in line across web and flange
+Structural member Extent of measurement Pattern of measurement Plating Suspect area and adjacent plates 5-point pattern over 1 m of plating Stiffeners Suspect area 3 measurements each in line across web and flange

-4.6.1 All boundaries of ballast tanks and deep tanks used for water ballast within the cargo length area are to be pressure tested.
-For fuel oil tanks, the representative tanks are to be pressure tested.

-4.6.3 Tank testing of fuel oil tanks is to be carried out with a head of liquid to the highest point that liquid will rise under service conditions.
+- 4.6.1 All boundaries of ballast tanks and deep tanks used for water ballast within the cargo length area are to be pressure tested.
+For fuel oil tanks, the representative tanks are to be pressure tested. - 4.6.2 The Surveyor may extend the tank testing as deemed necessary. - 4.6.3 Tank testing of fuel oil tanks is to be carried out with a head of liquid to the highest point that liquid will rise under service conditions.
 Tank testing of fuel oil tanks may be specially considered based on a satisfactory external examination of the tank boundaries, and a confirmation from the Master stating that the pressure testing has been carried out according to the requirements with satisfactory results.

-Section 8

-Ships using Low Flashpoint Liquid or Gas Fuels
+Section 8 Ships using Low Flashpoint Liquid or Gas Fuels

-1.1.1 The requirements of this Section apply to all self-propelled ships which utilize gas or other low flash points fuels as a fuel for propulsion prime mover/auxiliary power generation arrangements and associated systems, or which have been assigned one of the following additional service features:
+- 1.1.1 The requirements of this Section apply to all self-propelled ships which utilize gas or other low flash points fuels as a fuel for propulsion prime mover/auxiliary power generation arrangements and associated systems, or which have been assigned one of the following additional service features:

 - LNGfuel,

 - CNGfuel,

-- LPGfuel,
+- LPGfuel.

 - methanolfuel,

 - ammoniafuel, or

 - LFPfuel.

-1.1.2 These requirements are in addition to those laid down in Chapter 2.
+- 1.1.2 These requirements are in addition to those laid down in Chapter 2.